My Worst Predictions

 Another bad prediction (so far) was that the internet advertising bubble would burst.
 We already know advertising is remarkably ineffective, and Freakonomics did a fascinating two-part series (one, two) exploring how most companies can’t prove their ad spend ROI.
 I still think advertising is a giant bubble, but it may never burst in the traditional sense.
 The competitive dynamics create a prisoner’s dilemma: if one company stops running ads, competitors will dominate the attention space, forcing everyone to keep spending.
 Google and Meta continue to generate billions in ad revenue despite mounting evidence of diminishing returns.

-This prisoner’s dilemma is evident in the numbers: despite declining ROI, Facebook’s average revenue per user increased from $7.26 in 2016 to $40.96 in 2021.
+You can see it in Facebook’s numbers: despite declining ROI, Facebook’s average revenue per user increased from $7.26 in 2016 to $40.96 in 2021.
 Global digital ad spending reached $521.02 billion in 2021, representing 64.4% of total media ad spending, with projections to exceed $876 billion by 2026.
 Yet a 2019 study by Harvard Business School found that brands who stopped TV advertising saw their sales decline by just 2% in the following year, suggesting minimal actual impact from ad cessation.

 Political Promises #